Endava/cats/README.md

 <h1></h1>

-**REST APIs fuzzer and negative testing tool.
+**REST API fuzzer and negative testing tool.
 Run thousands of self-healing API tests within minutes with no coding effort!**

 - **Comprehensive**: tests are generated automatically based on a large number scenarios and cover **every** field and header
 - **Intelligent**: tests are generated based on data types and constraints; each Fuzzer have specific expectations depending on the scenario under test